crisis-cadres/book/chapters/from-spark-to-flame.md

 # From Spark to Flame

-Building a resilient cadre isn't about grand manifestos or perfect blueprints—it starts with a handful of people looking at each other and saying, _"We can't keep doing this alone."_ That moment of shared recognition is the spark.
+Building a resilient cadre starts with a handful of people looking at each other and saying, _"We can't keep doing this alone."_ That moment of shared recognition is the spark.
 It's time to fan the spark into something that lasts.

 ## Igniting your Cadre